Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 #### Timeout-Free Failure Detector

 Some algorithms avoid relying on timeouts for detecting failures.
-For example, Heartbeat, a timeout-free failure detector [AGUILERA97], is an algorithm that only counts heartbeats and allows the application to detect process failures based on the data in the heartbeat counter vectors.
+For example, Heartbeat, a timeout-free failure detector, is an algorithm that only counts heartbeats and allows the application to detect process failures based on the data in the heartbeat counter vectors.
 Since this algorithm is timeout-free, it operates under asynchronous system assumptions.”

 #### Outsourced Heartbeats

-An alternative approach, used by the Scalable Weakly Consistent Infection-style Process Group Membership Protocol (SWIM) [GUPTA01] is to use outsourced heartbeats to improve reliability using information about the process liveness from the perspective of its neighbors.
+An alternative approach, used by the Scalable Weakly Consistent Infection-style Process Group Membership Protocol (SWIM) is to use outsourced heartbeats to improve reliability using information about the process liveness from the perspective of its neighbors.
 This approach does not require processes to be aware of all other processes in the network, only a subset of connected peers.”

 ### Phi-Accural Failure Detector

-Instead of treating node failure as a binary problem, where the process can be only in two states: up or down, a phi-accrual (φ-accrual) failure detector [HAYASHIBARA04] has a continuous scale, capturing the probability of the monitored process’s crash.
+Instead of treating node failure as a binary problem, where the process can be only in two states: up or down, a phi-accrual (φ-accrual) failure detector has a continuous scale, capturing the probability of the monitored process’s crash.
 It works by maintaining a sliding window, collecting arrival times of the most recent heartbeats from the peer processes.
 This information is used to approximate arrival time of the next heartbeat, compare this approximation with the actual arrival time, and compute the suspicion level φ: how certain the failure detector is about the failure, given the current network conditions.